what386/brash/docs/language-spec.md

 ### Fail-fast unsupported features

-The semantic phase intentionally rejects features not ready for stable transpilation:
+The compiler fails fast for features not ready for stable transpilation:

-- map literal code generation
-- range value code generation
+- range value code generation (`let r = 0..5` as a value)

-These errors are emitted as hard errors so unsupported behavior does not silently transpile.
+- `bash(...)` in expression context (it is statement-only)

 ### Codegen behavior